pragmint/open-practices/practices/implement-a-documentation-search-engine.md

 ## When to Experiment

-- You are a **New Developer** and you need to learn how to find accurate, updated documentation so you can onboard quickly without constantly interrupting mentors.
+- You are a **new developer** and you need to learn how to find accurate, updated documentation so you can onboard quickly without constantly interrupting mentors.
-- You are a **QA Engineer** and you need to ensure you have quick access to system knowledge to avoid wasting time sifting through multiple systems during testing.
+- You are a **QA engineer** and you need to ensure you have quick access to system knowledge to avoid wasting time sifting through multiple systems during testing.
-- You are a **Product Owner** or **Developer** and you need access to complete and up-to-date requirements to produce quality tickets and avoid downstream rejections.
+- You are a **product owner** or **Developer** and you need access to complete and up-to-date requirements to produce quality tickets and avoid downstream rejections.
-- You are a **Senior Engineer** and you need to ensure that specialized knowledge is accessible to the wider team so you can reduce interruptions and boost team autonomy.
+- You are a **senior engineer** and you need to ensure that specialized knowledge is accessible to the wider team so you can reduce interruptions and boost team autonomy.

 ## How to Gain Traction